tiagomms/xr-portfolio/_posts/2023-09-22-xr-design-fellowship-module-03-pre-assign.md

 **Since the TUMO Boxes tend to have similar layouts with the same dimensions/shapes (a computer room, entrance, so on), if they had a "white" room (room without anything around) - it could become the place where museums come true.**

-**The similar setup of all boxes make them an interesting case for pop-up museums that can be set remotely, in which the staff in charge of the box have the responsability of maintaining the XR devices clean, and the experiences can be setup remotely**
+**The similar setup of all boxes make them an interesting case for pop-up museums that can be set remotely, in which the staff in charge of the box have the responsability of maintaining the XR devices clean, and the experiences can be setup remotely.**

 #### Part 02 - Designing and Prototyping